-Employers may need to restructure their staff compensation to minimize the impact of increase in staff cost while maintaining staff take home pay at current levels.
+Employers affected by these changes need to take immediate steps to ensure full compliance.
+Where necessary, it may be useful to restructure staff compensation to minimise the impact of the increase in staff cost while maintaining staff take home pay at the current levels.